 - A few repetitions with a light load to familiarize the body with the movement

-Tips for a successful deadlift: The different stages and positions
+Tips for a Successful Deadlift: The Different Steps and Positions

-In order to fully benefit from the benefits of the deadlift, it is essential to follow certain guidelines regarding positioning and execution.
-Here is a step-by-step guide to performing this exercise in the best possible conditions:
+To fully benefit from the deadlift, it's essential to follow certain guidelines regarding positioning and execution.
+Here's a step-by-step guide to performing this exercise in the best possible conditions:

 Step 1: Preparation and initial positioning

-- Stand with your feet shoulder-width apart and parallel, toes turned slightly outward, near the bar or dumbbells.
-The bar should be halfway up your feet.
+- Stand with your feet shoulder-width apart and parallel, toes slightly turned out, near the barbell or dumbbells.
+The bar should be halfway between your feet.

-- Position your hands on the bar in a pronated position (palms facing you) at the same width as your shoulders, or slightly wider if necessary.
+- Position your hands on the bar in pronation (palms facing you) at the same width as your shoulders, or slightly wider if necessary.

-- Bend your knees and lean forward slightly, while maintaining a straight and stable spine by bending your knees and keeping your back straight, hips slightly higher than your knees.
+- Bend your knees and lean forward slightly, while maintaining a straight and stable spine by bending your knees and keeping your back straight, with your hips slightly higher than your knees.

-- Keep your gaze fixed in front of you and not at the ground in order to maintain a good cervical position.
+- Keep your gaze fixed in front of you and not at the ground to maintain good cervical position.

 - Grasp the bar with an overhand grip (palms facing you) or an alternating grip (one palm facing you, the other palm facing out).
 Your hands should be about shoulder-width apart.